 Later that day the thought occurred to me that the Christmas song “The Little Drummer Boy” exemplifies this message.

 The impoverished Little Drummer Boy wants desperately to give a gift to the newborn Christ Child but has nothing of material value to offer, so he plays his drum, that is, he uses his talent for the baby Jesus.
-His simple offering of music in love pleases the Baby Who smiles at him in return.
+His simple but loving offering of music pleases the Baby Who smiles at him in return.
 His offering of the intangible talent is his gift.

 I think we can learn something of extraordinary value from this gentle Christmas carol.
 A lesson succinctly summed up in the following quote:

 “Our talents are the gift that God gives to us. …What we make of our talents is our gift back to God.”

 The Bible says, “And whatever you do, in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through Him.” -Colossians 3:17

 I think it’s easy to downplay or discredit our skills and gifts as unimportant or to disassociate them from our spiritual and religious lives.
 Or we can wrongfully use our talents primarily as a means of self-gratification and aggrandizement.

 The truth is God wants us to discover, to nurture, and to build up the talents He has bestowed on us to bring His light and joy to others.
 When we do this, we glorify Him.
 How we do this likely will change as we journey through the different stages and phases of our lives, but as the parable of the talents in the Gospels illustrates, we will be called to account for how we made use of what we were given (Matthew 25:14-30).

 The cultivation and sharing of our talents can truly be a means to our own growth in sanctity and joy.